SEALABQualityGroup/easier-replication-package/README.md

 ### Python

-In the [python scripts](/python-scripts/venv/) folder you can find scripts that have been used to process data and generate radar chart in the paper.
+In the [python scripts](/python-scripts/venv/) folder you can find scripts that have been used to process data and generate charts in the paper.

 ### Dataset